return to Natural Dog Health Remedies

 Over the years, other types of flower essences have been developed by other people and companies in various countries.
 There are now also special blends of flower essences for dogs specifically concocted to treat common dog emotional and behavioral problems.

-Flower essences have been growing in popularity in the field of animal health and are being widely used by holistic veterinarians, pet training centers etc. for treating such emotional problems as stress, separation anxiety, hyperactivity, etc. that are commonly found in pets.
+Flower essences have been growing in popularity in the field of animal health and are being widely used by holistic veterinarians, pet training centers etc. They use flower essences to help treat such emotional problems as stress, separation anxiety, hyperactivity, etc. that are commonly found in pets.

 How are Flower Essences Made?